astropy/astropy-tutorials/tutorials/01-conda_astropy_install.rst

 ``pip`` and not ``conda``, or vice versa.

 With Anaconda, you can still use ``pip`` to download and install software within the conda environment of your choice.
-However, conflicts may arise if you ``pip install`` a package that has already been installed with ``conda``, or vice versa.
+However, conflicts will arise if you ``pip install`` a package that has already been installed with ``conda``, or vice versa.
 So once you use ``pip`` to install a package, you should use ``pip`` to update and manage that package.

 **In particular, we recommend using `pip` to manage the `astroquery` package.** This library is under continuous development.
 The latest versions and bug-fixes are more readily available with ``pip``, because it takes a long time for the ``conda`` distribution to update.

 Further documentation on this topic is available on the `conda package management documentation